 While I am currently writing for a popular audience, I do not wish to neglect traditional scholarship.
 Thus, I am aiming to submit a scholarly article to journals every two years now that the book is underway.
-Victorian Studies is currently reviewing a piece connecting the collaboration between Rudyard and Josephine Kipling with late-Victorian theories of evolutionary child development.
+Recently I completed a piece connecting the collaboration between Rudyard and Josephine Kipling with late-Victorian theories of evolutionary child development.

 +Research Philosophy and Methodology:

 At once a Victorianist and a practitioner of what I would term “children’s studies,” I aim to be particularly intentional in my diction regarding the latter.
 The phrase “childhood studies” would only truly suit scholars who interpret childhood from a psychological footing, and “child studies” risks stripping children of subjectivity in favor of an objectifying iconography I oppose.
 Thus, I suggest “children’s studies” as the most encompassing term.
 It makes room to discuss childhood as a status, experience, or symbol, and also allows critics to reflect on individual children’s relationships to such figuration.
 “Children’s studies” also parallels the diction of women’s studies, a field that asks similar questions regarding the silencing nature of totalizing language, as well as the limitations of pedestalized influence.
 However, the association between women’s studies and children’s studies must not be read in a one-to-one ratio; allegorizing the two fields of inquiry would advance neither discipline.
 Thus, while I deploy methodology inspired by feminist questions of marginalization and recovery, I intend it to return bearing not just new voices, but new theoretical doorways and an enriched sense of context.